(This post contains affiliate links. Read my full disclosure.)

 1. What don’t you want to work on?

-It’s fine to have preferences, but you’re looking for someone who can respond to business needs even if that isn’t their top choice of project.
+It’s fine to have preferences, but the company is looking for someone who can respond to business needs even if that isn’t their top choice of project to work on.

 Bad response: “I like to choose the projects I work on, and I only really want to do the digital media ones.
 That’s OK, isn’t it?”